 Private shoulder replacement surgery abroad avoiding NHS Waiting Times.
 Why wait longer than you need?
 You can save money and time by opting for shoulder surgery as costs abroad for treatment is lower than in UK private clinics.
-There is no NHS waiting lists for shoulder surgery abroad.
+There are no NHS waiting lists for shoulder surgery abroad.

 What is shoulder joint replacement?